Thames Nautical Training College

 By 1922 the college had purchased the house and grounds of Ingress Abbey in Greenhithe to provide shore facilities.
-In 1938, the clipper Cutty Sark was acquired by the college and berthed alongside Worcester and during the Second World War some seamanship classes were held in her.
-In 1954 the Cutty Sark left Greenhithe to be docked permanently at Greenwich, where she is now a museum ship.
+In 1938, the clipper Cutty Sark was acquired by the college and berthed alongside Worcester and during the Second World War, some seamanship classes were held in her.
+In 1954 Cutty Sark left Greenhithe to be docked permanently at Greenwich, where she is now a museum ship.
 With the onset of war in 1939, Worcester cadets moved to Foots Cray Place near Sidcup, and the ship was handed back to the Admiralty.
 The third Worcester (formerly HMS Exmouth) arrived at Greenhithe in January 1946.
 She had previously been used as an accommodation ship at Scapa Flow.
 The ship, built in 1905, was the Royal Navy's first specially commissioned training ship.
 In 1968 the ITNTC became part of the Merchant Navy College at Greenhithe.
-The ship Worcester became redundant and was sold to be broken up in Belgium in 1978.
+Worcester became redundant and was sold to be broken up in Belgium in 1978.

-Many Worcester cadets, who automatically became Cadets of the Royal Naval Reserve during their time in the ship, entered the Royal Navy and British merchant navy.
+Many Worcester cadets, who automatically became cadets of the Royal Naval Reserve during their time in the ship, entered the Royal Navy and British merchant navy.
 On leaving Worcester a number rose to the highest ranks of their profession, including those who became commodores of leading merchant fleets.
+In the period up to 1946, two Victoria Crosses and one George Cross were awarded to former Worcester cadets.

-Notable among the college graduates of 1874 was Admiral Tōgō Heihachirō OM GCVO, renowned as the victorious Commander-in-Chief at the Battle of Tsushima in 1905 and later promoted to Admiral of the Fleet of the Imperial Japanese Navy.
+Notable among the college graduates of 1874 was Admiral Tōgō Heihachirō OM GCVO, renowned as the victorious commander-in-chief at the Battle of Tsushima in 1905 and later promoted to Admiral of the Fleet of the Imperial Japanese Navy.
 Togo credited his victory to the education he received at Thames Marine Officer Training School, and donated his 1905 battle flag to HMS Worcester when he attended the coronation of George V in 1911.

 In 1876 Queen Victoria confirmed her interest in the ship by establishing the award of an annual Gold Medal to the cadet who, in the opinion of his shipmates, was most likely to make the best officer.
-In the period up to 1946, two Victoria Crosses and one George Cross were awarded to former Worcester cadets.

-HMS Worcester was the London maritime interests' answer to HMS Conway which had been established in 1859 on the River Mersey as a training ship for Liverpool's burgeoning merchant fleet.
-Throughout their history Worcester and Conway were competitors, and the two met regularly on playing fields and in boats in keen sporting rivalry.